jpmorganchase/modular/docs/configuration.md

 The `package.json#modular.type` can be `"root"`, `"app"`, `"view"`, `"esm-view"`, `"source"`, `"template"` or `"package"`.
 Read more about Modular types in [this explainer](/docs/package-types).

+## `.modularignore` & `.gitignore`

+Modular respects `.gitignore` when identifying workspaces in the repository, ignoring any workspaces covered by the repo's `.gitignore`.
+This behavior can be overridden by providing a `.modularignore`.